MarwanDebbiche/post-tuto-deployment/blog-post/post.md

         data[name][sub_category_name] = sub_category_uri
 ```

-Now comes the selenium part: we'll need to loop over the companies of each sub-category and fetch their URL.
+Now comes the selenium part: we'll need to loop over the companies of each sub-category and fetch their URLs.

 Remember, companies are presented inside each sub-category like this: